TanishqM1/Peek/README.md

 -  **Toggle features** using global or in-focus hotkeys
 -  **Stay out of your way** with a transparent, minimal UI and frameless design

 All input is formatted and sent to the OpenAI API using GPT-4o, returning intelligent responses based on the visual and/or textual context provided.
+The goal of PeekAssitant is to be a 'stay-out-of-your-way' desktop agent that can be be used using only hotkeys, anywhere on your desktop.

 ---